FriendsOfREDAXO/rexfactor/README.md

 Primary purpose is to allow people less experienced with developer tooling to automate migration tasks.

+Users apply the changes after controlling the changes in a diff view.

 ## use cases

 ### PHP Version Migrations